microsoft/vscode-wiki/Running-the-Endgame.md

 ### Recovery Build

 We release a recovery build with a handful of critical fixes and translation updates a couple of days after a release.
 The candidates to be included are reviewed by the development team and assigned to the recovery milestone.
-We want to be restrictive about the included candidates and only include a fix when:
+We want to be restrictive about the included candidates.
+The mindset is "we will loose users if we do not include the fix":
 - users loose data
 - a regression that users complain loudly about in issues or twitter
+- significant performance regressions
 - issues that impact many users as indicated by telemetry data
-- embarassing glitches in the UI
+- embarrassing UI glitches
-- important security fixes
+- critical security fixes

 #### Check list
 - [ ] Create a milestone "XXX Recovery" **@owner**
 - [ ] Include an issue 'update translations' **@owner**
-- [ ] Label candidate issues with the `candidate` label **@team**
+- [ ] Assign candidate issues to the Recovery mileste label **@team**
 - [ ] Review the `candidate` issues and assign them to the recovery milestone **@team**
 - [ ] All recovery build fixes are merged back into the stable **@team**
 - [ ] Issues are verified and reviewed and have the `verified` label **@owner**